What is AbortController?

 const [data, setData] = useState([]); setTimeout(async () => { try { if (keyword) { setLoading(true); const response = await searchSomething( { keyword: keyword, }, id ); setData(items); setLoading(false); } } catch (err) { console.error(err) } }, 300)

-In case the R3 completed first, then R2, R1.
-The data will contain the result of R1, not R3.
-We surely don’t want it happen.
+If R3 completes first, followed by R2 and then R1, the data will contain the result of R1, not R3.
+We certainly want to avoid this situation.

 AbortController